gunnarshaug/SpaceArcheologyThesis/config/README.md

   - `description`: Some notes to remember about the project.
   - `tags`: Specifically for wandb logging.
 Can be used to search/filter in the dashboard.

-* `data`: contains information about where the datasets are located, batch_size, num_workers and transform options.
+* `data`: contains information about where the datasets are located.
+  - `train_dirs`: The path to the directories where the datasets are located.
-  - `dir`: The path to the directory where the datasets are located.
+  - `test_dirs`: The path to the directories where the datasets are located.

+* `dataloader`: contains information to configure dataloaders batch_size, num_workers and transform options.
   - `batch_size`
   - `num_workers`
   - `transform_opts`: includes the `width` and `height` of the transformed images.

 * `training`: Contains information related to training a model (hyperparameters)
+  - `seed` (optional): Used to support reproducibility.
+See [https://pytorch.org/docs/stable/notes/randomness.html](https://pytorch.org/docs/stable/notes/randomness.html).
+Default value is 1.
   - `epochs`
   - `optimizer`: The current implementation supports stocastic gradient decent.
   - `scheduler`: The current implementation supports steplr